isomerpages/pa-corp/_our-programmes/PAssion Wave/50th Anniversary Celebrations.md

 <img style="width: 100%" height="auto" width="100%" alt="night view of marina bay" src="/images/10.png">
 </div>
 <p>Prepare to be captivated by the allure of the night as you join us for
-an enchanting night dragon expedition, Glow PAddle, as part of the PAssion Wave 50th Anniversary celebration activities to bring the community together.</p>
+an enchanting night dragon expedition, Glow PAddle, as part of PAssion Wave's 50th Anniversary celebration activities to bring the community together.</p>
 <p>Under the guidance of certified dragon boat trainers, participants will
 embark on an exhilarating journey into Marina Bay aboard stunning LED-lit dragon boats to view selected artworks of i Light Singapore 2024 on water,